spinnaker/spinnaker.io/content/en/docs/reference/artifacts/types/gitlab-file/index.md

 ---
 title: "Gitlab File"
-linkTitle: "Gitlab File"
-weight:
-description:
+description: Gitlab file artifacts are references to files stored in Gitlab.
 ---

-Gitlab file artifacts are references to files stored in [Gitlab](https://gitlab.com).
 They are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.

 ## Fields